 Can you Paint Over Acrylic Nails?

-One can absolutely color over acrylic nails.
+Yes, you can paint over acrylic nails.

 Anyone can repaint acrylics over and over with no repercussions, whether they have just applied new acrylic with no colors at all or with such a pre-set pattern and paint, as long as one follows the right processes and steps to maintain their quality.